argilla-io/distilabel/docs/sections/how_to_guides/advanced/distiset.md

     The `Distiset` object has a new method `transform_columns_to_image` specifically to transform the images to `PIL.Image.Image` before pushing the dataset to the hugging face hub.

 Since version `1.5.0` we have the [`ImageGeneration`](https://distilabel.argilla.io/dev/components-gallery/task/imagegeneration/) task that is able to generate images from text.
 By default, all the process will work internally with a string representation for the images.
 This is done for simplicity while processing.
-But to take advantage of the huggingface hub functionalities if the dataset generate is going to be stored there, a proper Image object may be preferable, so we can see the images in the dataset viewer for example.
+But to take advantage of the Hugging Face Hub functionalities if the dataset generated is going to be stored there, a proper Image object may be preferable, so we can see the images in the dataset viewer for example.
 Let's take a look at the following pipeline extracted from "examples/image_generation.py" at the root of the repository to see how we can do it:

 ```diff
 # Assume all the imports are already done, we are only interested